williamnguyen-activecyber/okta.github.io/_source/_authentication-guide/auth-overview/index.md

 ### Resource Owner Password Flow

 The Resource Owner Password Flow is intended for use cases where you control both the client application and the resource that it is interacting with.
-It requires that the client can be trusted with the resource owner's credentials, and so is most commonly found in clients made for online services, like the Facebook client applications that interact with the Facebook service.
+It requires that the client can store a client secret and can be trusted with the resource owner's credentials, and so is most commonly found in clients made for online services, like the Facebook client applications that interact with the Facebook service.
 It doesn't require redirects like the Authorization Code or Implicit flows, and involves a single authenticated call to the `/token` endpoint.

 {% img oauth_password_flow.png alt:"Resource Owner Password Flow" width:"800px" %}